Meet the team

 Joint Head Chef

-Andrew joined Chris at Rothay Garden in July 1991, and has been Head Chef for the hotel ever since.
+Andrew joined Rothay Garden in July 1991, and has been Head Chef for the hotel ever since.
 Coming from Suffolk, Andy is definitely a “country boy” at heart, which is probably why he has settled so well in Grasmere.

 Commencing his career with Maison Talbooth in Suffolk (one of the leading and innovative country house hotels of its time), he learned his trade before moving to London to gain the vital experience that the big hotels offered, with experience over the next 7 years with the Savoy, Connaught, Berkeley and Dorchester.

 With experience like that and a natural flair for good honest food, a respect for rural ways and a willingness to embrace new techniques and innovations, it’s easy to appreciate that Andrew has the respect of so many of his peers.
-In 1991, he was living in the Lake District and joined Chris here at Rothay Garden, to begin a great professional relationship that has now spanned over two decades.
+In 1991, he was living in the Lake District and joined Rothay Garden, to begin a great professional relationship that has now spanned over two decades.

 Joint Head Chef

 Adrian, from Knaresborough, joined us from Scarborough College in 1995 as a Chef de Partie and quickly proved himself to be a key member of the brigade.
-Promoted to Sous Chef in 2000, Ade has been a stalwart support to Andy and Chris and is without doubt one of the “backbones” of the hotel.
+Promoted to Sous Chef in 2000, Ade has been a stalwart support to Andy and is without doubt one of the “backbones” of the hotel.

 Ade’s prowess in the Pastry section is recognised by regular patrons time and again and this has been his main area of responsibility.
-It is also however, his ability to jump into a section that is under pressure at a moment’s notice and resolve any difficulties that has always impressed Chris.
+It is also however, his ability to jump into a section that is under pressure at a moment’s notice and resolve any difficulties that has always impressed us.
 In 2015 in recognition of his long service and skills and also recognising Andy’s wish to shed some of his work-load, Ade was promoted to Joint Head Chef.
 This is working well for all concerned.
 As an aside, it’s also rather nice that Ade’s old secondary school Form Tutor is a regular guest at Rothay Garden and has enjoyed watching his career progress!

 Vicky, a Lancashire lass from Bolton-le-Sands, joined us originally in 1996 for the summer before returning to college but she enjoyed it so much that she decided to stay and what a great decision that turned out to be, for all of us!
 Many regular guests will remember that timid diminutive girl, head down and so work focused.
 But how she’s blossomed!
 Always hard working, and so, so reliable.